cityofaustin/atd-knack-guides/signs_markings/work_order_management.md

 ## About Work Orders

-Work Orders are the process by which Signs & Markings work is requested, dipsatched, and completed.
+Work Orders are the process by which Signs & Markings work is requested, dispatched, and completed.
 The overall workflow is:

 1. A user creates a new work order which specifies the location and type of work to be completed.
 2. If the user is not a technician, plans must be attached to the work order after it is created.
-3. A supervisor reviews the work order and issues inidividual jobs to workgroups.
+3. A supervisor reviews the work order and issues individual jobs to work groups.
-4. Workgroups complete their jobs.
+4. Work groups complete their jobs.
 5. An analyst reviews the work order and updates asset information in GIS.
 6. A supervisor reviews the work order and closes it.